DarrenHaba/flextag/README.md

 3. **Step 3: Parsing the Response**

+   - Before we begin, ensure you have Flex Tag installed.
+If you haven't installed it yet, refer to the [Installation](#installation) section above.

-   Now, let's create a Python script that converts the example Flex Tag response from Step 2 into a dictionary.
+   - Now, let's create a Python script that converts the example Flex Tag response from Step 2 into a dictionary.
 After converting, we'll print out both the `text` and `python code` sections.

    **Example Script**:

    ```python